wattsUpJaz/100-days-of-code/log.md

 Forgot to mention I learned about BOIDs the other day.
 I want to make some for my game.
 They're so fun looking.

 **Thoughts**: Made it to 2 weeks!
 The player and enemy interaction is feeling a lot more fun.
 The capture mechanic is kinna cool.
 I'm hoping that with all the art it might actually resemble a decently fun game to play.
 I still feel like an imposter, but I've resolved that there is no immediate action for me to take on it right now, so I'm just gonna keep going.
 I feel proud that I've made it 2 weeks having worked on code every day.
 This log thing is really helping me stay focussed.

+### Day 15: Monday - September 26, 2022

+**Today's Progress**: Hooked up the animations for the enemy and player, and created the witch's house with basic mechanics and art.
+Tweaked the enemy mechanics / hit areas to work with the sprite (instead of the polygon2D) and added Y-Sort (this was way easier than I was expecting.

+**Thoughts**: I feel like I put a lot of hard work in today, but I don't feel super satisfied.
+Adding the art makes the game feel much more real, but I'm very nervous about the overall feel.
+Tt's still feeling pretty amateur-ish to me I think.
+Ugh.
+Small wins I guess.